mozilla/glean/docs/user/reference/pings/index.md

 # Pings

-## Submission API

-### `submit`
-Collect and queue a custom ping for eventual uploading.

 {{#include ../../../shared/blockquote-info.html}}

-##### Glean-owned pings are submitted automatically
+#### Glean-owned pings are submitted automatically

 > Products do not need to submit Glean built-in pings,
 > as their scheduling is managed internally.
 The APIs
 > on this page are only relevant for products defining
 > [custom pings](../../user/pings/custom.md#defining-a-custom-ping).

+## Submission API

+### `submit`

+Collect and queue a custom ping for eventual uploading.

 By default, if the ping doesn't currently have any events or metrics set, `submit` will do nothing.
 However, if the `send_if_empty` flag is set to true in the ping definition, it will always be submitted.

+It is not necessary for the caller to check if Glean is disabled before calling `submit`.
+If Glean is disabled `submit` is a no-op.

 For example, to submit the custom ping defined in [Adding new custom pings](../../user/pings/custom.md#defining-a-custom-ping):